creditkarma/thrift-typescript/README.md

 As you can see from this sketch of generated types when data leave application code and crossed the boundary into the generated code you can pass loose values, when the data comes from generated code it will always be of the strict types.

-We can use a `User` object where the `id` is a `number` without having to wrap it in `Int64`.
-These conversions are handled for us, similarly `string` data can be passed to a `binary` field and the conversion to `Buffer` is handled under the hood.
+We can use a `User` object where the `id` is a `number` or a `string` without having to wrap it in `Int64`.
+These conversions are handled for us.
+A `number` passed in is wrapped in `Int64` by using the `Int64` constructor: `new Int64(64)`.
+A `string` passed in place of an `Int64` is converted using the static `fromDecimalString` method: `Int64.fromDecimalString('64')`.
+Similarly `string` data can be passed to a `binary` field and the conversion to `Buffer` is handled under the hood.
 This are just convinience interfaces to make handling the Thrift objects in TypeScript a little easier.
 You will notice service methods always return an object of the more strict interface.
 Also, the more strict interface can always be passed where the loose interface is expected.

 #### Sending Data Over the Wire